Felton Wedding Venue

 Alcohol: BYO BWC, no hard liquor, restricted to 5 hours, maximum

 Music: amplified restricted to 5 hours, maximum; outdoors until 8pm only

 Insurance: usually not required

 Saturdays year-round; Sundays June–August, except for the 3rd Sunday per month (subject to change).
-Hours are 10am–midnight on Saturday, or 10am–10pm on Sunday.
+Hours are 10am–10pm on Saturday with 2 additional hours allowed for cleanup, or 10am–10pm on Sunday.
 There is a 10-hour minimum on weekends.
 A 6-hour minimum rental is available if you book within 3 months of your date.